In the “Wizard of Oz,” we’re repeatedly reminded that Dorothy must “follow the yellow brick road” to find the wizard and get home to Kansas.

 - The candidate lives near or is willing to move to the job location

 - Required skills are listed on their resume, LinkedIn, etc.

 Suitability factors are considered less objective, yet the insight generated is the most predictive of future success in IT roles.
 Parts of suitability screening include:

 - Behavioral technical interviews

 In your screening, consider speed and quality, the candidate experience, diversity and inclusion, and whether the screening is legally compliant.
 Because of all of the different factors and tools, screening can be complex and can slow down the hiring process significantly if you’re not careful.
-We recommend using a screening checklist (we’ll provide an example next week) that you agree upon with the hiring manager during intake.
+We recommend using a screening checklist (we’ll provide an example next week) that technical recruiter agree upon with the hiring manager during intake.

 Stage 5: Validating Your Shortlist

 Although we noted behavioral technical interviews in the last step, they bear special mention here.
 A landmark University of Notre Dame study found that behavioral interviews are 5.5 times more predictive of future job performance than traditional interviews.